CarlosUziel/goi-strat/README.md

 This repository contains the implementation of `GoiStrat`: *A novel supervised approach to gene of interest based sample stratification and analysis to assess biological differences*.
 See [publication]() for details.

-The implementation was done mainly in Python, but it also heavily relies on wrappers of R packages.
+The implementation was done entirely in Python, using [*rpy2*](https://github.com/rpy2/rpy2) wrappers for all necessary R packages.

 ### Data